 All the walking in this Lockdown Spring sunshine takes us down roads, so familiar, we have long since stopped looking.
 And then we notice something we must have passed a hundred times, and we see it for the first time.
 In this case, it was a magnificent stone face on Netheroyd Hill Road in Huddersfield.

 I am no animal expert, but that doesn't look like a deer to me.
 If it is, it is the most unnatural deer to trot around the deer parks of Huddersfield.
 And whilst we are talking about unnatural, this photograph was taken in February when the weather is supposed to be cold, dark and dismal. … Continue reading Unnatural Events In Downtown Huddersfield

-Like many people who take photographs, I can be pretty annoying to walk around with, due to an inability to walk in a straight line from A to B without stopping to take photos at A1, A2, A3 etc. It is not too bad if I am by myself, as long as … Continue reading Stop ‘n Snap ‘n Ride
+George Hotel, Huddersfield Like many people who take photographs, I can be pretty annoying to walk around with, due to an inability to walk in a straight line from A to B without stopping to take photos at A1, A2, A3 etc. It is not too bad if I am by myself, as long as … Continue reading Stop ‘n Snap ‘n Ride

 There is a sadness about this woman of two centuries ago.
 It is as though the instantaneous camera of Mr. William Colton Pearson has captured her in a moment of doubt: not quite knowing what awaits in the new century that lies just around the next bend of Manchester Road.